TheDotBat/CURSEWORK/README.md

 ```
 ---
 - We can now set up a Level class which will handle creating the "layers" or sprite groups for our game, and drawing them at the correct position based on *level_data* that we pass it.
-* In this class we will use the StaticTile class to create some tiles for our player to interact with *
+*In this class we will use the StaticTile class to create some tiles for our player to interact with.*
 ---
 ```python
 class Level():